1930 Tulane Green Wave football team: Post-season

 Jack Holland took up professional boxing to earn money to finish his Tulane degree and with the ultimate intent of coaching high school football.
 He also worked as an artist's model to pay for his education.
 He won the Southern A. A. U. light-heavyweight boxing title in 1932.
 On May 9, 1933, Holland died from a cerebral hemorrhage after losing in six rounds to Tony Marullo.
 As Holland climbed through the ropes to go to the dressing room, ringsiders heard him say; "I [head]butted him" before he collapsed.

 Jerry Dalrymple was elected to the College Football Hall of Fame as a player in 1954, the second class of inductees.
 Don Zimmerman was inducted into the Louisiana Sports Hall of Fame in 1975.
 Red Dawson was elected to the Tulane Athletic Hall of Fame in 1980, as were Wop Glover in 1984, John Scafide in 1985, and Loyd Roberts and Nollie Felts in 1990.

+Personnel

 Players

+The following 25 players received varsity letters for their participation on the 1939 Tulane football team: